 Where Art Lives

 Art has always been a big part of Katie de Tilly’s life.
-The long-time owner of Central art gallery 10 Chancery Lane arrived in Hong Kong at the cusp of the then emerging contemporary art scene in the late 1990s and has been at the forefront of it ever since.
+The long-time owner of Central art gallery 10 Chancery Lane arrived in Hong Kong at the cusp of the then emerging contemporary art scene in the late 1990s, and has been at it's forefront ever since as she celebrates the gallery's 20th Anniversary.

 The California native’s approach to art is instinctive, a quality that led to the opening of 10 Chancery Lane in the first place.
 The space is now an iconic fixture of Hong Kong’s circle-of-art in the Wyndham Street, Hollywood Road and Old Bailey Street area, a welcoming oasis on a quirky, steep street of Colonial-era stone steps behind the revamped Tai Kwun Heritage Building.
 Katie, however, says the decision to open the gallery came to her and not the other way around.